 Streptococcus pyogenes is a bacterium that requires complex media with blood products for growth, which is best achieved in an environment of 10% carbon dioxide.
 On blood agar plates group A streptococci produce pinpoint colonies surrounded by a zone of complete beta-hemolysis.

 Its cell wall consists of a peptidoglycan backbone with integral lipoteichoic acid components that aid in structural stability.
-Akin to endotoxin from gram-negative bacteria, peptidoglycan is capable of activating the alternative complement pathway (which is a major effector of humoral part of our immune system).
+Akin to endotoxin from gram-negative bacteria, peptidoglycan is capable of activating the alternative complement pathway (which is a major effector of the humoral part of our immune system).

-Lancefield classification, which was developed by Rebecca Craighill Lancefield in the early years of the 20th century, distinguishes Streptococcus pyogenes from other representatives of the genus by identifying unique extractable carbohydrate antigen of cell wall material.
+Lancefield classification, which was developed by Rebecca Craighill Lancefield in the early years of the 20th century, distinguishes Streptococcus pyogenes from other representatives of the genus by identifying unique extractable carbohydrate antigens of cell wall material.
 Moreover, beta-hemolytic group A streptococcus have been further subdivided according to the surface expression of M and T antigens.

-Such typing and subtyping endeavors have been of great significance in streptococcal epidemiology (similar to phage typing in epidemiology of Staphylococcus aureus).
+Such typing and subtyping endeavors have been of great significance in streptococcal epidemiology (similar to phage typing in the epidemiology of Staphylococcus aureus).
 High-resolution genotyping can be used to determine specific relatedness among strains isolated from outbreaks of streptococcal pharyngitis, whereas rapid sequencing of the gene that encodes for M-protein is a fast and definite way of comparing M-typeable and M-non-typeable strains.

 Lipoteichoic acid represents an important pro-inflammatory molecule that contributes to adherence of beta-hemolytic group A streptococcus by binding fibronectin OH host cells.
 Together with various cell surface molecules (including the adhesins), F protein, glyceraldehyde 3-phosphate dehydrogenase and enolase, it is involved in the attachment of the bacteria to the epithelium.